Epicactus, Hybrid Epiphyllum, Orchid Cactus, Pegasus Orchid Cactus

 The flowers are up to 8 inches (20 cm) in diameter, appear in spring and summer, and stay open for 3 to 4 days.

 Epiphyllum 'Pegasus' is a hybrid of unknown parentage introduced by Coolidge Rare Plant Nursery.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Epiphyllums are hardy to about 50 °F (10 °C), but require at least 60 °F (15 °C) during the growing season, so are best grown in a heated greenhouse, conservatory or indoors.
-Place the pots in bright, filtered light, with moderate to high humidity.
+Epiphyllums are hardy to about 50 °F (10 °C) but require at least 60 °F (15 °C) during the growing season, so they are best grown in a heated greenhouse, conservatory, or indoors.
+Place the pots in bright, filtered light with moderate to high humidity.
 To increase the humidity, position the pot on a tray filled with gravel and keep this topped up with water, but not enough so that the water reaches the surface.
 These cacti require sharply-drained growing media.
 Grow them in a standard cactus soil with added grit or perlite.
 Alternatively, mix 3 parts loam-based compost, with 2 parts grit or perlite and 1 part peat-free multipurpose compost.

 - Back to genus Epiphyllum